ctu-vras/cloud_proc/README.md

    - `keep_organized`: If true, organized pointclouds will be output as organized again (filtered values will be set to `NaN`).
  - Improved filter - periodic publishing:
-   - `publish_periodically`: If true, the filter will publish pointclouds transformed at the current time on rate `publish_rate`.
+   - `publish_periodically`: If true, the filter will publish pointclouds transformed at the current time on rate `publish/rate/desired`.
 When a cloud comes in, it is converted to `input_frame` and stored.
 When the publication timer triggers, the stored cloud is converted to `input_frame` at current time using the given `fixed_frame`.
 Then the filter is applied, the pointcloud is converted to the `output_frame` and published.
    - `fixed_frame`: Only needed when `publish_periodically` is true.
 See the description above.